Skip to Main Content

 Security Council Report: Tracks issues considered by the UN Security Council and collects the relevant Security Council Reports and other documents.

 The same study aids on reserve that have gotten you through your classes will also provide an introduction to international law and other legal topics.
-Find online versions of some study aids in the West Academic package.
+Find online versions of some study aids in the West Academic, Lexis Digital Library, and Aspen Learning Library packages.
 Some of the available study aids for international law include:

 Choosing a Topic

-Some of the sources listed above as Starting Points include recent developments and can be used to browse for potential topics - look for recent CRS Reports, and find updates and new issues in Getting the Deal Through and the Security Council Report.
+Some of the sources listed above as Starting Points include recent developments and can be used to browse for potential topics - look for recent CRS Reports, and find updates and new issues in Lexis Panoramic and the Security Council Report.

 Legal news and current awareness sources might give you suggestions for issues and cases to research for your comment.